 Some stock photographers will often license their images to several different sites.
 That means you can end up with the same picture as your competitor even if he or she uses a different stock photo agency than you do.

 First, over half of our images are exclusive to iStock – labeled as “Only from iStock” – so you know those images aren’t going to turn up on any other stock sites.
 Second, each image tells you how many times it’s been downloaded, so you have a pretty good idea how much it’s been used.
-Our creative editors go one step further, selecting their favorites from the exclusive collection with an “Editors’ Pick” icon.

 5. Narrow your choices with filters